5 Ways To Decrease The Risk Of Concussions In Youth Football

 Team equipment managers should make sure when selecting a football helmet that players are inspecting and evaluating the helmet for proper fit.
 The Consumer Product Safety Commission (CPSC) recommends that the helmet should fit comfortably around the head without slanting back over the top of the head or drawn too low over the forehead and that the chin straps securely holds the helmet in place when a player runs or during impact.

 Football players wearing poorly-fitted helmets, especially those with under-inflated air bladder liners, are at an increased risk of head injuries.

 4. NEW TECHNOLOGY

 Ultimately, to make the game of football safer for players, coaches and team management should consider implementing new product advancements allowing staff to be more informed when large hits occur and when specific athletes are putting themselves at more risk due to higher impact workloads.
 Sensors are beginning to make a rapid entrance into sports with technologies being able to track hydration, heart rate, muscle contusion, and most importantly, what’s happening to an individual’s head.

-In many ways, sensors and new technology allows coaches and athletes to reveal the data you can’t see with your eyes.
+In many ways, sensors and new technology allow coaches and athletes to reveal the data you can’t see with your eyes.
 The more we understand about what’s going on in an athlete’s body, the more we can focus on changing behavior and eliminating activity leading to the risk of injury.